martini-alessandro/Maximum-Entropy-Spectrum/README.md

 Given the a_k coefficient, they can be used to perform high quality forecasting for the future values of the time series.
 A method to perform forecast is implemented in mesa class.

-The code is also released as a public package `mespectrum`, available on the PyPI repository.
+The code is also released as a public [package](https://pypi.org/project/mespectrum/) `mespectrum`, available on the PyPI repository.
+A paper is in publication.

 _________
 # Code overview